HackBulgaria/AngularJS-1/day2/angularjs-databinding/bootstrap/README.md

 0. Define property of type object, which is called `_providers`

 0. Define a property called `_cache`.
-It should contains a property with value `new Scope` (we are going to implement the `Scope` in later section, for now you can comment the statement).
+It should contains a property with value `new Scope` and key `rootScope` (we are going to implement the `Scope` in later section, for now you can comment the statement).

 0. Define a method called `annotate`, which accepts a function and returns an array of its arguments' names.